The Making of Immunity

 Now there are two types of antibodies (G and M), and immune memory, which previously was game-breaking is finally fixed.

-Further steps include finding a graphic designer to make quality designs, producing full boxes that can be sent to other playtesters and game reviewers for extra feedback and promotion, starting online marketing with the help of his youtube channel and my contacts on the fields of scientific outreach, board game design and education, and launching a crowdfunding campaign to raise funds to finally produce the game, possibly in collaboration with established educational boardgame maker John Coveyou.
+Producing full boxes that can be sent to other playtesters and game reviewers for extra feedback and promotion, starting online marketing with the help of his youtube channel and my contacts on the fields of scientific outreach, board game design and education, and launching a crowdfunding campaign to raise funds to finally produce the game, possibly in collaboration with established educational boardgame maker John Coveyou.